Hi. I’m Steve August, Founder and CEO of August & Wonder. I’ve just launched my first hardware product, a unique product called The Market.

 Finally, I stumbled upon the Predictable Designs blog and their articles on Make magazine’s website, and I saw that they offered a custom service called a Predictable Hardware Report.

 It’s always hard to know when to bring a consultant in, and who to trust.
 But I had hit a wall in trying to assess the viability of my product.
 I also realized the high level of investment it takes to get something to market.

 John Teel, the founder and lead engineer at Predictable Designs, was really responsive in answering my questions about this service.

-The Predictable Hardware Report seemed like a straightforward way to get the answers I needed.
+The report seemed like a straightforward way to get the answers I needed.
 While it was an investment, I needed to understand if I had a viable idea as early as possible.

 I took the plunge, and began working with Predictable Designs.
 Thankfully, I got the answers I needed, but they were not quite the ones I wanted.